Skip to main content

 Clone The Repos From Github

-Developers looking to contribute or write custom firmware can clone the firmware repositories directly to your libraries folder
+Developers looking to contribute or write custom firmware can clone the firmware repositories directly to your libraries folder:

 On Mac: `/Documents/Arduino/libraries`